 Our family just came through a week of several doctor visits and multiple prescriptions for minor ailments, which took a toll on our schedule, our sense of well-being, and our wallet.
 It gave me only a minuscule glimpse into the daily life of families with very ill children.

 We know several families who deal with the day-to-day dilemmas and stress that is part of raising a child with a special needs.
-One child we’ve had the blessing of teaching in our Sunday School and watching grow up before our eyes was diagnosed with Rett Syndrome, a rare neurological disability that affects mostly girls, and impairs communication and mobility development.
+A family friend’s daughter received a diagnosis of Rett Syndrome, a rare neurological disability that affects mostly girls, and impairs communication and mobility development.

 Some of the issues this family faces include basic things we take for granted, such as safety for their child in the house and yard.
 For instance, a fenced yard provides safe boundaries allowing their daughter to enjoy the outdoors.
 Now that their daughter is a teenager, she’s too big to lift in and out of the bath, so a special tub will need to be installed.
-New wheelchairs need to be purchased as she grows.
+She needs new wheelchairs as she grows.
 And communication devices new to the market may allow them to learn more about their daughters thoughts and feelings – something I take for granted in my own children.

 I’ve seen first hand the joy this family has when their princess can join them on outings and trips because of a wheelchair that allows her to ride on sand and other terrain (they love camping and the water!).
 I’m sure this mom would love to hear the thoughts that run behind her daughter’s very expressive eyes.